kuorka/NoSQL-Demo-on-Oracle-DB/REST/readme.txt

-Demonstração da API NoSQL em REST pra manipular documentos JSON no Oracle database
+NoSQL REST API Demo for handling JSON documents in Oracle database

-Pré-requisitos

-Deve iniciar um serviço Oracle Rest Data Services para comunicação REST com o banco de dados Trocar localhost pelo IP no endpoint REST.
+Prerequisites

+You must start an Oracle Rest Data Services service for REST communication with the database.
+ORDS are automatically available with Oracle Autonomous Database Cloud.

+Exchange localhost for IP on REST endpoint.